Rich and dreamy, this Door County Cherry Cobbler recipe is made with canned cherries topped with a Bisquick crust.

 After this, place the cobbler in a preheated 375 degree F oven and bake uncovered for approximately 30 to 40 minutes, until the Bisquick topping turns golden brown.
 Remove it to cool slightly.

 Serve this dessert warm.
-It’s so rich and dreamy on its own, but you can also “gild the lily” by spooning a large dollop of homemade whipped cream on each serving.
+It’s so rich and dreamy on its own, but you can also “gild the lily” by spooning a large dollop of homemade Chantilly Whipped Cream on each serving.

 As you can see, this recipe is certainly quick and easy.
 Perfect for when you need a dessert–now.